I had a date with destiny and an extraordinary encounter that changed my life, perceptions and outlooks.

 The things I am learning about God and the Bible are not just for me.
 They are for my Tribe and people in Nigeria.
 I don’t think the people in my village know these truths.

 For the remainder of his trip, Ralph met with me daily, walking me through the first lesson and disciplines of what it means to have a relationship with Jesus.
-Now I meet with a Campus Crusade staff member at the University in Ghana.
+Now I meet with a Cru staff member at the University in Ghana.
 I hope to return to my village in Nigeria to tell them how Jesus changed my life.

 I pray that many souls through the testimony of my life would come to the full knowledge of the Son of God.